Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Ginger-based foods or drinks

-Ginger tea, ginger candies, or small amounts of fresh ginger may help calm the stomach and reduce feelings of nausea.
+Ginger tea, candies, or fresh ginger can help calm the stomach and reduce nausea naturally.

 • Clear soups or broths